Empowering Caregivers of Children with Disabilities

 What we do...

-We provide consulting and advocacy services for parents of children with disabilities.
+We provide consultation, collaboration, and advocacy services for parents and schools working with students with disabilities.

 assorted-color paper and brown wooden pencil